lirfu/EvolvingActivationFunctions/DL4J_setup_procedure.md

 This procedure was written in `April 2019.`.

 ## (Preamble) IntelliJ setup
+This project was built using IntelliJ IDEA.
+On Ubuntu I used IntelliJ Ultimate 2017.2.5 (free for students) and on Windows I used IntelliJ Community 2019.1.1 (free for all).

 If you want to open this project in IntelliJ you need to set some things up.
 The easiest way is to make a new project in IntelliJ by cloning the repository (`Checkout from version control`).

 IntelliJ probably generated its own `.iml` file so you need to tell it where it can find the sources and test files.
 Right clicking on the `src` or `res` directory, under `Mark directory as` select `Sources Root` and `Test Sources Root` respectably.

 This project also uses a 'submodule' library for drawing graphs.